 Truth: The fee is covered when your customer pays their invoice.

-When you work with an experienced factoring company dedicated to service like Charter Capital, you don’t pay any upfront fees.
+When you work with an experienced factoring company that’s dedicated to service like Charter Capital is, you don’t pay any upfront fees.
 Instead, you receive most of the invoice’s value as an advance.
 A nominal fee for the service is taken when your customer pays its invoice, and the remaining portion is sent to you.
 That means you’re never out-of-pocket anything under a typical arrangement.

 Myth 3: Factoring companies delay the collection process to maximize their fee income.